 2. Git Basics

-3.1 Git Branching - What a Branch Is
+3.1 Git Branching - Branches in a Nutshell

-When you commit in Git, Git stores a commit object that contains a pointer to the snapshot of the content you staged, the author and message metadata, and zero or more pointers to the commit or commits that were the direct parents of this commit: zero parents for the first commit, one parent for a normal commit, and multiple parents for a commit that results from a merge of two or more branches.
+When you make a commit, Git stores a commit object that contains a pointer to the snapshot of the content you staged.
+This object also contains the author’s name and email, the message that you typed, and pointers to the commit or commits that directly came before this commit (its parent or parents): zero parents for the initial commit, one parent for a normal commit, and multiple parents for a commit that results from a merge of two or more branches.